Register / Login

 The big drawcard for Botswana is the waterways network in the Okavango Delta.
 This ever-changing watery landscape offers a massive variety of wildlife.
 Bird watchers will not be disappointed either.
 Camps and lodges tend to be smaller and more intimate than other parts of Africa.
 Venture south and visit the legendary Kalahari Desert.

 Hervey Bay is the only place on earth where Humpback Whales stop during their annual migration to Antarctica.
-Book onto a full or half-day whale watching tour and get within metres of humpbacks taking a few “rest days” with their calves.
+Book onto a full or half-day whale watching tour and get within meters of humpbacks taking a few “rest days” with their calves.
 The best time to see them is when most tours are operating, which is from the end of August until the end of October.
 Humpback whales are notoriously curious so they’re likely to come up to the bow and say hello.
 Whale tours are fully booked months in advance so make sure you ask your consultant to secure your place on the boat as soon as possible.
-From Hervey Bay it’s just a hop and a skip to Fraser Island.
-An idyllic speckle of land defined by empty beaches, angel white sand and turquoise water.
-Head inland for safe, serene swimming in idyllic lakes and creeks.
-Lake McKenzie boasts crystal-clear water so blue it gives Tahiti a run for her money, while Eli Creek, a perfectly still freshwater brook, is perfect for an afternoon cool off in the shallows.

 Ready to go?
 Some of our best holidays are just a click away.
 Better yet, come chat to one of our friendly travel experts.
 We love matching Kiwis with their perfect holidays.